chrisms86/microsoft-graph-docs/concepts/data-connect-quickstart-03.md

 ---
-ms.localizationpriority: medium
+title: Getting Started with Data Connect - Registration
-description: In this exercise you will create, run, and approve an Azure Data Factory pipeline to extract data from Microsoft 365 to an Azure Storage Blob for processing.
+description: In this exercise you will create, run, and approve an Azure Data Factory pipeline to extract data from Microsoft 365 to an Azure Storage Blob for processing. ms.localizationpriority: medium
 ---

+# Create a Microsoft Azure Active Directory application registration
 <!-- markdownlint-disable MD002 MD041 -->

 In this exercise you will create, run, and approve an Azure Data Factory pipeline to extract data from Microsoft 365 to an Azure Storage Blob for additional processing.

-## Create a Microsoft Azure Active Directory application registration

 The first step is to create an Azure AD application that will be used as the security principal to run the data extraction process.